-Any circuit including a resistor, an inductance, and an emf that are in series or parallel is called an RL circuit.
+Any circuit that includes a resistor, an inductor, and an emf (electromotive force) in series or parallel is called an RL circuit.

-To solve RL circuit problems, you should apply Kirchhoff's voltage rule to find the necessary equations.
+To solve RL circuit problems, you should apply Kirchhoff's voltage law to derive the necessary equations.

-An inductor with self-inductance $L$ is used in a single-loop circuit to stop the current from reaching its maximum value instantaneously.
+An inductor with self-inductance $L$ is used in a single-loop circuit to prevent the current from reaching its maximum value instantaneously.

-$\mathcal{E}$ is emf of the battery in Volts
+$\mathcal{E}$ is the emf of the battery in volts

-$L$ is the self-inductance of the inductor in Henries
+$L$ is the self-inductance of the inductor in henry ($H$)

-$R$ is the resistance of the resistor in Ohms
+$R$ is the resistance of the resistor in ohms ($\Omega$)

 Note: for an RC circuit, the time constant is defined as $\tau=RC$.